mattermost/docs/source/welcome/log-in.rst

 |all-plans| |cloud| |self-hosted|

-When enabled by your System Admin, you can log in with your GitLab account using a one-click sign in option.
+When enabled by your System Admin, you can log in with your GitLab account using a one-click login option.

 .. image:: ../images/sign-in-gitlab.png
   :alt: Log in to Mattermost using your GitLab credentials.